 Is the Green Party Morally Right or Morally Wrong?

 Those who think the Green Party is for "what's right" need to understand that in some important ways it is actually for what's wrong, and that also explains its failure to get votes from the very people it claims to represent--working class Americans.

 Here is where the Green Party is morally wrong.
 It rejects (for a bad reason discussed below) the widely embraced and excellent moral principle of "From each according to ability, to each according to need" and instead calls for "To each according to need, and forget the part about 'from each according to ability.' "

-The Green Party platform calls for what the people of Switzerland voted AGAINST 77% to 23%*:
+The Green Party platform calls for [this link is no longer live, but it was when this article was written in 2016] what the people of Switzerland voted AGAINST 77% to 23%*:

 "We call for a graduated supplemental income, or negative income tax, that would maintain all individual adult incomes above the poverty level, regardless of employment or marital status."
 [This is often called the Universal Basic Income, and is exposed as a ruling class scam here.]

 "The Green Party supports single-payer universal health care and preventive care for all.
 We believe that health care is a right, not a privilege."
 [Click here for more discussion about this "it's a right" concept.]

 Contrast this with what most people believe, that the economy should be based on the principle of "From each according to ability, to each according to need."
 This is what it says in "This I Believe," and a solid 80% of people who read that declaration sign it.